damajor/BALD/README.md

  - container Dockerfile provided with all dependencies & external scripts (tested on Podman rootless)
  - basic statistics after each run
  - local TSV database of converted audiobooks
+ - now with a quick & dirty TUI config editor
  - and more...

 # For the impatient